 OpenSciEd brings together multiple partners, including Massachusetts as one of 10 partner states, a consortium of curriculum developers, and many other science education leaders and experts, to create a complete set of robust, research-based, open-source, K–12 science instructional materials while addressing demand for science instructional materials designed for the Next Generation Science Standards (NGSS) and the Massachusetts Curriculum Frameworks.

 In 2020, Massachusetts agreed to participate as a partner state in the development of materials for three full-year High School courses.
 Teachers in 5 Massachusetts districts field tested and provided feedback on units in Biology, Chemistry, and Physics.
-The field test concludes at the end of the 2022-2023 school year.
+The field test concluded at the end of the 2022-2023 school year.

 The High School Science HQIM Leadership Academy will be held during the 2024-2025 school year.
 The Academy is an professional learning opportunity for leadership teams from schools that commit to implementing BSCS Biology or any OpenSciEd high school course.
 The purpose of the Academy is to provide professional learning to leaders around HS science HQIM, support leaders in developing an in-district (or collaborative with other local districts) implementation and professional learning plan, and to work with a network of other new implementers to strategize and problem-solve together.